mymoneyway/mymoneyway/README.md

 This repository includes multiple related services and apps under one roof:

+- [youtube-channel-chatbot](youtube-channel-chatbot) - Conversational chatbot that answers questions from YouTube channels with smart, multi-author responses and video timecodes.

 ## Getting Started<a name="getting-started"></a>

 Instructions coming soon.
 Stay tuned!